AustinWise/austinwise.github.com/_posts/2015-08-16-csharp-vs-clr.markdown

 While it is easy to think of the C# and the Common Language Runtime (CLR) as one cohesive unit, there are difference between the semantics of the CLR and the semantics of the Common Type System (CTS) in the CLR.
-The way in which the C# compiler implements it's semantics on top of the CTS are observable and may be surprising.
+The way in which the C# compiler implements its semantics on top of the CTS are observable and may be surprising.
 Specifically, the act of creating a sub class can change the definition of the base class.

 ### The long story

-The SDK for my work [robot][Robot] implments it's own RPC system to talk to the embedded controller.
-THe interface we expose is a proxy built on top of the `RealProxy` and `TransparentProxy` classes from .NET remoting.
+The SDK for my work [robot][Robot] implments its own RPC system to talk to the embedded controller.
+The interface we expose is a proxy built on top of the `RealProxy` and `TransparentProxy` classes from .NET remoting.
 I decided to switch these proxies to be built on top of the [DynamicProxy] from [CoreFX].